Manager and staff charged for multimillion-rand theft of items from employer’s jewellery store

 It is believed that Lala, who has been in the employ of Premjis for more than 20 years, was the mastermind behind the alleged thefts.

-Raghubar and Pillai, both sales assistants, have been with the Gateway jewellery store for 12 and 5 years respectively.
+Raghubar and Pillai, both sales assistants, have been with the Gateway jewellery store for 12 and five years respectively.

 Together, the three were relied upon to ensure stock items were registered and accounted for on their internal system as well as their display and sale.